-Conventional wisdom suggests that pumping iron is good for your muscles.
-But it turns out beets might be a great workout companion.
-Why?
-Beetroot produces nitric oxide, which has been shown to improve muscle efficiency and endurance exercise tolerance.
+Conventional wisdom suggests that pumping iron is good for your muscles, and as it turns out, beets might be a great workout companion.
+This is because beetroot produces nitric oxide, which has been shown to improve muscle efficiency and endurance exercise tolerance.

 Several studies have shown that after anywhere from three to six days of supplementation with beetroot, participants exhibited positive physiological responses to exercise.

-Beetroot is also being studied for its effect on blood pressure with studies showing that after ingestion of dietary nitrate, blood pressure was substantially reduced.
-Another study documented the effect of beetroot on blood flow to the brain, suggesting that dietary nitrate may be useful in improving brain functioning in older adults.
+Beetroot is also being studied for its effect on blood pressure, with studies showing that after ingestion of dietary nitrate, blood pressure was substantially reduced.
+Another study documented the effects of beetroot on blood flow to the brain, suggesting that dietary nitrate may be useful in improving brain functioning in older adults.

 Energy and Enhanced Exercise Performance

 Nitric oxide (NO) plays a role in adaptation to physical exercise by modulating blood flow, muscular contraction and glucose update and control of cellular respiration.
 In this study, nine young healthy well-trained men performed sub-maximal and maximal work tests after a three-day period of dietary supplementation of sodium nitrate or placebo.
 The supplementation resulted in lower oxygen demand during sub-maximal work without increasing lactate concentration, indicating that energy production became more efficient.